Advocacy Targets: What you need to know

 Advocate for safe and fair criminal processes for people with disabilities

-There are many people with disabilities in NC prisons.
+There are many people with disabilities in NC prisons and jails.
 Most have not been identified as having a disability.
 They do not receive accommodations or treatments.
 We will advocate to make sure people with disabilities in prisons and jails are identified and get treatment.
 We will also work for reforms to make sure that contact with law enforcement and the criminal process is safe and fair.

-DRNC is one of the only organizations watching the conditions in NC jails.
-We are working to prevent suicides in NC jails.
+DRNC is one of the only organizations watching the conditions in NC prisons and jails.
+We are working to prevent suicides in NC prisons and jails.

 Help people with disabilities prepare for and recover from a disaster/pandemic